Playdates (Modern Family): Plot

 Elsewhere, Jay (Ed O'Neill) and Gloria (Sofía Vergara) also have a playdate with a couple whose son is the same age as Joe (Jeremy Maguire).
 It turns out the couple have similarities with them, especially the husband who describes Jay as old as him.
 This infuriates Jay who still wants to prove that he is not an old man, but Gloria reassures him saying that age also can affect women.
-Jay then introduces Marty to Netflix, but it's Marty who has the last word with streaming.
+Jay then introduces Marty to Netflix by mail, but it's Marty who has the last word with streaming.
 At the same time, Manny (Rico Rodriguez) has a puberty problem with his mustache that only he can see.

 Cameron (Eric Stonestreet) has invited the family who live upstairs for lunch.
 He realizes that Lily (Aubrey Anderson-Emmons) could have a crush on the family's son.
 He gives her some advice in order to make her flirt with him.
 However, his plan backfires when he sees that Lily actually has feelings for the family's dad, which forces him to intervene and open his heart to his daughter about his first crush.